adyen-examples/build-your-own-payments-integration-adyen/MODULE_0.md

 # Module 0 : Building a simple checkout page

+* You can keep using your own code to implement this module.
+* A clean starting template is available at all times with the `module-0-start` tag.
+  * `git checkout module-0-start` to get the starting template.
+* A proposed solution is available with the `module-0-end` tag.
+  * `git checkout module-0-end` to get the proposed solution.

 ## Briefing :

 You're working as a full-stack developer for an E-commerce website that sells headphones and sunglasses in the Netherlands.